From Selective Deep Convolutional Features to Compact Binary Representations for Image Retrieval: Related work

 In regards to compact image representations, the earlier work \cite{FeaDimSelect} presented feature dimension selection on embedded high-dimensional features as a compression method to achieve compact representations.
-Radenovic et al. \cite{finetune_hard_samples,ft_nohuman} later introduced to learn the whitening and dimensionality reduction in the supervised manner resulting in better performances than the baseline PCA method.
-Albert et al. \cite{Gordo2017} made use of the product quantization \cite{PQ} to compress image representations.
+Radenovic \textit{et al.} \cite{finetune_hard_samples,ft_nohuman} later introduced to learn the whitening and dimensionality reduction in the supervised manner resulting in better performances than the baseline PCA method.
+Albert \textit{et al.} \cite{Gordo2017} made use of the product quantization \cite{PQ} to compress image representations.
 This approach even though achieves good accuracy, it is not as efficient as the hashing approach, which we utilize in this paper, in term of retrieval time \cite{PolysemousCodes}.
-Do et al. \cite{SAH} proposed to produce binary representations by simultaneously aggregating raw local features and hashing.
+Do \textit{et al.} \cite{SAH} proposed to produce binary representations by simultaneously aggregating raw local features and hashing.
 Differentially, in this paper, we proposed various masking schemes in combination with a complete framework to produce more discriminative binary representations.
+Taking similar approach with \cite{finetune_hard_samples} to mining the training datasets of matching / non-matching image pairs, Do \textit{et. al.} \cite{P2B} proposed to directly learn the compact binary codes from input images. {In BGAN \cite{BGAN}, the authors utilize Generative Adversarial Networks (GAN) \cite{GAN} to generate binary codes that can well represented for images in the retrieval task.
+Recently, Song \textit{et al.} proposed Deep Region Hashing (DRH) \cite{DRH} which computes binary codes for both global and local features.
+In which the global binary codes are used to obtain initial ranking, and the local binary codes are used for regional re-search (re-ranking).
+Similar to \cite{R-MAC}, re-ranking can help to improve performance; however, this approach results in significant increases in storage as all local binary codes are requires to be stored.
+Additionally, additional processing time is also required.
+Hence, this approach may not be scalable for very large-scale databases, e.g., millions or billions of images.} {In addition to the quantization and hashing methods, in Quantization-Based Hashing (QBH) \cite{SONG2018175}, the author proposed a novel approach to combine the advantages of quantizaton-based methods and hashing methods.
+We would like to refer readers to \cite{sift_cnn} for a more comprehensive survey on image retrieval.}